micmejia/bible-dump/AMPC/Hebrews/Heb 11.md

-[Aroused] by faith Moses, when he had grown to maturity _and_ [^f]become great, refused to be called the son of Pharaoh's daughter,
+[Aroused] by faith Moses, when he had grown to maturity _and_ become great, refused to be called the son of Pharaoh's daughter,